ewaldhorn/devug_talk_17_May_2023_Go_Fyne/README.md

 To demonstrate the ability of Go to be used in flexible ways to development different styles of solutions.
 In this instance, a desktop application.

+## Learning Go

+FreeCodeCamp have released an awesome tutorial [https://www.freecodecamp.org/news/go-golang-course/](https://www.freecodecamp.org/news/go-golang-course/) that teaches you Go from the ground up!
+I highly recommend putting some time aside and working through this if you are interested in the language.